University Event Policy

 Facilities Use Fees

-The university assesses fees, as appropriate, for uses of real property (i.e., buildings and grounds), equipment, personnel, utilities, etc. State funded campus departments/programs, and chartered student clubs & organizations will be charged only for additional personnel and special services requirements over and above routine operating patterns and costs (i.e., for expenses not included in the university's normal daily operation.)
+The university assesses fees, as appropriate, for uses of real property (i.e., buildings and grounds), equipment, personnel, utilities, etc. For state-supported facilities, state funded campus departments/programs, and chartered student clubs & organizations will be charged only for additional personnel and special services requirements over and above routine operating patterns and costs (i.e., for expenses not included in the university's normal daily operation.)
 Campus affiliated auxiliary units and self-support operations will be charged a space use fee, in addition to the costs of supporting the event.
 Non-university affiliated groups will be charged for space use and any costs for additional support.
 Misuse of space may result in additional charges, or denial of future usage.

 In order for an event to be considered a CSUSB sponsored event the following criteria must be met: